deadratfink/jy-transform/README.md

 ```

 Of course, this would have no effect on the provided JSON data.
 Actually, this one is
-used internally when no middleware is provided to ensure the proper promisified
+used internally when no middleware is provided to ensure the proper promised
 control flow.

 OK, lets go back to a more practical example, e.g. we want to alter the value of